That sums up my diet, pretty much. I have simplified a lot.

 Peat chose to live in Mexico.
 I only saw Cancun and found it too arid for my taste, but maybe that's a virtue.
 In their quest for a safe environment, (over)sensitive humans should look for warm, dry climates where not many plants survive and the fauna is relatively scarce.
 I mean, I'm comparing Mexico to lush Thailand.
 But I like plant-invaded landscapes...
 Like the sun, they make me happy!
 Costa Rica was my favorite.

-link posted by Yves (thank you! ).
+Diet wise, I stopped all milk, again.
+I want to do the test recommended by Steven Wm.
+Fowkes in the link posted by Yves (thank you! ).
 OJ, coffee, gelatin, eggs, coconut oil, spyramicin, D3, E, zinc, magnesium, B complex, provolone, manchego, apples, OJ, coffee, boar stew again, red wine (organic, unfiltered, sans collage, no sulfites), NAC&vit C (another Fowkes recommendation, this time against alcohol side effects), spyramicin, dark chocolate.

 Today, it is sunny again, but it is too cold for biking.
 I need some spring time here.